wasv/www.wasv.me/site/projects/launch/index.md

 title: RIT Launch Initiative
 description:
-        A team of college students working to launch a rocket 10,000 feet.<br>
+        A team of college students working to launch a rocket 10,000 feet.
-        I was a member of the Avionics team and worked on the communication system.
 template: template.html

 ---